ACLU sues Trump over his national emergency for border wall

 This move comes after 16 states filed a similar lawsuit in the same court Monday challenging the president's emergency declaration.
 That suit was led by California and also includes Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon and Virginia.

-Trump said when announcing the emergency declaration last week that he anticipated lawsuits, particularly in the 9th U.S. Circuit Court of Appeals, which hears cases from the Northern District of California and has frequently drawn Trump's ire because of its rulings against several of the administration's policies.
+Trump said when announcing the emergency last week that he anticipated lawsuits, particularly in the 9th U.S. Circuit Court of Appeals, which hears cases from the Northern District of California and has frequently drawn his ire because of its rulings against several of the administration's policies.